-Commentary: This definition is omitted because it is unnecessary and to avoid conflict with "expected story strength" as used in Section A403.3.1.
-It is used only once in Chapter A4, in the definition of "weak wall line."
-See that definition for the clarification needed there.
+2022 CEBC note: Consistent with 2019 TB15.27-1, the term Story Strength has been removed as unnecessary and to avoid conflict with "expected story strength" as used in Section A403.3.1.
+In the 2019 Chapter A4, the term was used only once, in the definition of "weak wall line," but in the context of OMC Chapter 15.27, that definition is itself unnecessary because of the new definition of Target Story.